suaveolent/ha-hoymiles-wifi/README.md

 This Home Assistant custom component utilizes the [hoymiles-wifi](https://github.com/suaveolent/hoymiles-wifi) Python library, allowing seamless integration with Hoymiles HMS microinverters via Hoymiles DTUs and the HMS-XXXXW microinverters.

+> [!NOTE]
-**Disclaimer: This custom component is an independent project and is not affiliated with Hoymiles.
-It has been developed to provide Home Assistant users with tools for interacting with Hoymiles HMS-XXXXW-2T series micro-inverters featuring integrated WiFi DTU.
-Any trademarks or product names mentioned are the property of their respective owners.**
+> Disclaimer: This library is not affiliated with Hoymiles.
+It is an independent project developed to provide tools for interacting with Hoymiles DTUs and Hoymiles HMS-XXXXW series micro-inverters featuring integrated WiFi DTU.
+Any trademarks or product names mentioned are the property of their respective owners.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/suaveolent)